Divyansh123456789haha/scaling-telegram/README.md

-this is a task managin full stack web app
+this is a task managing full stack web app